Principal Investigator

 differences.

-Hi, I’m Stefano
+Hi, I am Stefano

-team within the lab.
+within the lab.
 I also code for Emotional Regulation and

 Activity.
 I am interested in understanding the inclusion of